BenjaminHellebust/BenjaminHellebust.github.io/Efficiency/Byproducts/index.md

 How does the effects of nuclear energy's byproducts and fossil fuel's byproducts differ?

-* When burnt, fossil fuels produce harmful chemicals like nitrogen oxide and sulfer dioxide which can create acid rain!
+* When burnt, fossil fuels produce harmful chemicals like nitrogen oxide and sulfer dioxide which cause acid rain!

 * Fossil fuels in the energy sector account for 83% of greenhouse gas emissions in the United States.
 (U.S. Global Change Research Program, p.514)